-The mortality rate from acute lung injury and ARDS is approximately 40-50%.
-Traditional approaches to mechanical ventilation use tidal volumes of IO-I5 ml/kg of body weight.
-These volumes are much larger than those in normal subjects at rest, but are frequently multiple logistic issues.
-Two distinct cohorts of trauma patients are evaluated, including those with penetrating abdominal injury or those with multisystem blunt trauma with a minimum head injury and lower extremity, long bone fracture, treated at 31 academic Level I or Level II trauma centers across the United States, participating in the University Health System Consortium.
-Preliminary results indicate a strong association exists between trauma center volume and outcome, with significant improvements in mortality and length of stay, but only when the volume exceeds at least 600 cases per year, and these benefits were only evident in patients at the highest risk for adverse outcomes and not in the vast majority of lesser-injured patients.
+Two distinct cohorts of trauma patients are being evaluated, including penetrating abdominal injury and multisystem blunt trauma with a minimum head injury and lower extremity, long bone fracture, treated at 3I academic Level I or Level II trauma centers across the United States, participating in the University Health System Consortium.
+Results indicate a strong association exists between trauma center volume and outcome, with significant improvements in mortality and length of stay, but only when the volume exceeds at least 600 cases per year, and these benefits were only evident in patients at the highest risk for adverse outcomes and not in the vast majority of lesser-injured patients.